Portfolio Construction Pulse

 Key Takeaway

-Active allocations gained share and made up 74% of advisor strategy allocations.
-Active usage is especially high in international, small-cap, and mid-cap growth within equities.
-They were strong across the board within fixed income.
+Active allocations increased to 73% of advisor strategy allocations.
+Active usage was particularly high in international, small-cap, and mid-cap growth equities, and it was strong across the board within fixed income.

 Download Pulse Report Download Pulse Report